airbr/golang-hugo-blog/content/posts/hello-hugo.md

     - hugo
     - developer
     - hexo
+    - 2023
 ---
+# Update in 2023

+### This blog has been updated and ported to a new theme and optimized.
 ## Introduction to my new blog

 Hello.
 This is the first blog post on my deceptively simple new Hugo blog.
 I am using the [Cactus Theme on Github](https://github.com/monkeyWzr/hugo-theme-cactus) with just a few modifications.